Wall Street slides as Facebook data issue pounds tech sector

 “That’s dragging a lot of those FAANG stocks down because at the end of the day, really what a lot of those companies did is they were taking a lot of data and using algorithms to dial in their product,” Cruz said.

-The Dow Jones Industrial Average .DJI was down 1.01 percent at 24,694.52, weighed down by industrial stocks.
+The Dow Jones Industrial Average was down 1.01 percent at 24,694.52, weighed down by industrial stocks.

-Industrials .SPLRCI fell 0.83 percent ahead of the Group of 20 finance ministers’ meeting, where Trump’s tariffs plans are likely to dominate discussions.
+Industrials fell 0.83 percent ahead of the Group of 20 finance ministers’ meeting, where Trump’s tariffs plans are likely to dominate discussions.

 All the 11 major S&P sectors were lower.
-The CBOE Volatility index .VIX was up about 3 points at 18.68, in one of its sharpest gains since early February.
+The CBOE Volatility index was up about 3 points at 18.68, in one of its sharpest gains since early February.

 “You see money flow a lot out of these industries across the board, you’ve come out of bonds a little bit too and a pop in VIX, that points to a little bit more of risk being priced in,” said Cruz.